mogrady-professional/club-manager-chat/README.md

 - Gravitar used for Avatars
 - Array Destructuring used for Post,Followers,Following Counts
 - Chat Functionality for logged in users
-- Socket connection between browser and server
+- Socket connection functionality between browser and server with socket.io@4.4.1
 - Security addded to chat functionality with sanitizeHTML on the server and DOMPurify on the client side
 - Real time Registration Form Validation to enhance user experience, real Validation is done on the server side.
-- Checking if the username already exists within the MongoDB database prior to user registering -> using axios in the Registration to send async request to server; trip to the server
+- Checking if the username already exists within the MongoDB database prior to user registering -> using axios in the Registration to send async request to server
-- Form submission prevented unless all elements are validated
+- Form submission prevented unless all elements are validated (preventing unnecessary round trips to server)
 - onBlur event listened to within form submission -> ensure if user skips field errors still show
 - CSRF attack protection
-- API Built including -> Seperate Router for API Requests
+- API developed with seperate Router for API Requests
-- JSON Webtokens
+- JSON Webtokens using csurf protection middleware.
-- MVC Pattern
+- MVC Pattern project schema
 - Publicly available request
 - CORS attack protection
 - Send email functionality through SendGrid API
-- Project developed in JavaScript Modules and bundled using babel & webpack
 - Project hosted on Heroku
 - .env secret credentials used